Dream 5 Bedroom House Floor Plans

-Whether your growing family needs more sleeping space or you want the versatility to host multiple guests during the holidays, a house plan with five bedrooms makes it all possible.
+Whether your growing family needs more sleeping space or you want the versatility to host multiple guests during the holidays, a 5 bedroom house plan makes it all possible.
 Do you need simple secondary bedrooms for children or an elaborate guest suite for an in-law?
 How about all of the above?
 Many of the layouts in this collection spread out the bedrooms over two levels, often with a guest bedroom on the main level (sometimes the master suite too, which makes it easier to age in place later and provides greater privacy for the owners) and additional bedrooms upstairs.

 Building on a lot that slopes?
 Some of the homes in this collection feature finished basements that provide sleeping space, recreational rooms, wet bars, and other versatile spaces that can be used by children or visitors.
 Grown-up children (say, a college grad who recently moved home) will also appreciate the extra elbow room of a layout with a finished basement.